ClickHouse/ClickHouse/docs/en/operations/settings/merge-tree-settings.md

 ## always_fetch_merged_part

-If true, replica never merge parts and always download merged parts from other replicas.
+If true, this replica never merges parts and always downloads merged parts from other replicas.

 Possible values: